phu0ngng/nccl/doc/source/troubleshooting.rst

 Values accepted
 ^^^^^^^^^^^^^^^
-Define and set to 1 to disable the use of Infiniband Verbs for communication (and force another method, e.g. IP sockets).
+Define and set to 1 to disable the use of InfiniBand Verbs for communication (and force another method, e.g. IP sockets).

 NCCL_IB_HCA
 -----------